 Cash and liquidity management is becoming an increasingly critical function for asset managers.
-However, with rising interest rates, and the move toward t+1 settlement for traditional securities and intraday settlement for digital/tokenized assets, it will become even more difficult to maximize liquidity, minimize operational risk and achieve optimal returns or borrowing costs.
+However, with rising interest rates, increased market volatility, and the move toward t+1 settlement for traditional securities and intraday settlement for digital/tokenized assets, it will become even more difficult to maximize liquidity, minimize operational risk and achieve optimal returns or borrowing costs.
 For example, T+1 will impact intraday liquidity by shortening the windows to optimally manage funding, margin and collateral requirements.
-As a result of these trends, cash management and forecasting efforts will soon be much more challenging.

-The current environment is creating significant stress on fragmented legacy systems, infrastructure and processes.
+The current environment is creating new challenges for cash management and forecasting efforts, adding significant stress on fragmented legacy systems, infrastructure and processes.
 As a result, many asset managers are on the search to find or develop new solutions that address these challenges.

 For many asset managers, an inability to easily optimize cash usage coupled with the historically low interest rate environment has led to the de-prioritization of investments in cash management solutions.
 As a result, these firms maintain significant cash buffers to ensure they have sufficient liquidity to meet cash demands.
 In a zero-rate environment, the impact of these decisions is lower.
 However, with rising interest rates and the increased need to manage cash intraday, the cost of maintaining large cash buffers is becoming more substantial, with greater “drag” on the portfolio.
 Additionally, there is a tangible opportunity cost of not investing the extra cash.
 Lastly, rising rates are increasing the cost of intra-day borrowing, another added expense.
 Without the right tools, many asset managers have no choice but to make suboptimal investment and borrowing decisions.